Almarenn/jobMatcher/README.md

 $ python run.py
 ```

-Click on "Load data" button and start searching for the best candidates of a job.
+Click on "Load data" button and start searching for the best candidates for a job.
-The jobs that are supported are:
+The supported jobs are:
 1. software developer
 2. product manager
 3. bookkeeper